Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Supported Correlation Pairs

-The RSI Correlation Alerts support all 17 correlation pairs available in the RSI Correlation Dashboard:
+The RSI Correlation Alerts support all **17 correlation pairs** available in the RSI Correlation Dashboard.
+See the [RSI Correlation Pairs](#rsi-correlation-pairs) section above for the complete list of positive and negative correlation pairs.

-#### Positive Correlations (10 pairs)
-- EURUSD ↔ GBPUSD, EURUSD ↔ AUDUSD, EURUSD ↔ NZDUSD
-- GBPUSD ↔ AUDUSD, AUDUSD ↔ NZDUSD, USDCHF ↔ USDJPY
-- XAUUSD ↔ XAGUSD (Gold-Silver), XAUUSD ↔ EURUSD (Gold-EUR)
-- BTCUSD ↔ ETHUSD (Crypto), BTCUSD ↔ XAUUSD (Bitcoin-Gold)

-#### Negative Correlations (7 pairs)
-- EURUSD ↔ USDCHF, GBPUSD ↔ USDCHF
-- USDJPY ↔ EURUSD, USDJPY ↔ GBPUSD
-- USDCAD ↔ AUDUSD, USDCHF ↔ AUDUSD
-- XAUUSD ↔ USDJPY (Gold-USDJPY)

 ### Calculation Modes